Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Conclusion

 To obtain the previous results, the computation was done on a single processor.
-But note that BPL also presents some advantage regarding parallelisation.
+Note however that BPL also presents some advantage regarding parallelization.
 Indeed, the summation algorithm can be done component-wise, letting the computation to be shared between many processors.

 In this paper, only the computational aspects of BPL are discussed.
 The founding theory was skipped.
 Yet, some optimizations may be brought to the algorithm with help of theoretical considerations.
 For instance, a theoretical study of the equation may be helpful to determine the actual Gevrey order (which was set to one in this article).
 However, it is conceivable to evaluate numerically this Gevrey order from the coefficients of the series.
 A theoretical study of the equation may also help to find a better (than the real positive semi-line) integration direction in the Laplace transform.